Joe Wicks’ Girlfriend Rosie Jones Bares All In Racy Lingerie For Valentine’s

 Of course, Jones had to make sure that she looked good for the snap.
 Her brunette hair flowed to her shoulders where the sexy lingerie outfit took over with an interesting design starting off with a tight neckline.
 The outfit was a one piece that ran from the neck all the way to her crotch with a gap on her chest specifically so that it could give a peek at her cleavage.
 It also had a lace running around her waist, perhaps to keep it in place.
 All in all, it was tastefully made.

 The sexy snap was a nice treat for her Instagram fans though it was not the first time that she has posted a photo in which she was clad in underwear.
 It is clear that the 26-year-old likes taking selfies.
 Another raunchy snap of the model features her in a black and white photo with a robe falling off one shoulder, revealing the sexy lingerie underneath.
-She also flaunted her assets once again giving her social media audience a look at her cleavage and her tight toned tummy.
+She also flaunted her assets once again, giving her social media audience a look at her cleavage and her tight, toned tummy.

 The model also posted another steamy photo in which she wore a red one-piece with a plunging cleavage line.
 Her boobs and hips stole the show once again as she struck a pose for the camera with a sexy look on her face.
 Her photos prove that she is indeed quite a match for her man.
+Check out the NSFW pic here.

 The two have been together for about six months.
 Joe recently opened up about his former relationship which lasted for 11 years.
 They had dated since high school.
 He explained that they broke off the relationship just two months before he traveled to the U.S. The fitness trainer also added that he was a bit hesitant about getting back into the dating world.